Chicken Raising Tips for Beginners

 It should be draft-free, predator-free (this includes the family cat), and warm.
 I usually put a plastic storage bin in the bathtub.

-The store where you get your chickens will be able to provide you with the heater, vitamins that you add to the water, and specific chick starter food.
+The store where you purchase your chickens will be able to provide you with the heater, vitamins to add to the water, and specific chick starter food.

 When you are at the store, get a thermometer.
 It helps to have one to place in the chick brooder to ensure that the temperature is right.